hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Iroha.md

 * Domains now have owners
 * The Iroha 2 schema layout has been simplified (every entry is unique)
 * The [`iroha_crypto`](https://github.com/hyperledger/iroha/tree/iroha2-dev/crypto) crate superseded the Hyperledger Ursa dependency
-* Our team standardised the block layout
+* Block layout has been standardised
 * Our team standardised the transaction layout
 * Our team simplified the data model API and removed the expressions
 * Kagami was refactored and split into `iroha_swarm` and `iroha_wasm_builder_cli`